Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: Reduction of Order

 The condition $C_2$ requires analyticity in $\beta$ of the solution is determined by effective initial conditions.
 At the leading order in $\beta\, \omega_0^2$, the frequencies of the exact solution \eqref{eq:exact-x} are

-Clearly, exact solutions which include $\Lambda_{+}$ terms are not analytic in $\beta$, which requires that the initial conditions select solutions with $A_+=0$ and $B_+=0$.
+Clearly, exact solutions that include $\Lambda_{+}$ terms are not analytic in $\beta$, which requires that the initial conditions select solutions with $A_+=0$ and $B_+=0$.
 In this way, we reduce the four-dimensional space of solutions to the ordinary two-dimensional space of solutions determined by the initial conditions $x(t_0)$ and $\dot{x}(t_0)$.
-For instance, the initial conditions $x(0)=1$, $\dot{x}(0)=0$ are completed by the self-consistent higher order conditions $\ddot{x}(0)= -\Lambda_{-}^2$ and $\dddot{x}(0) = 0$, which determine the exact physical solution of the equation of motion \eqref{eq:App_EoM_toymodel1}:
+For instance, the initial conditions $x(0)=1$, $\dot{x}(0)=0$ are completed by the self-consistent higher-order conditions $\ddot{x}(0)= -\Lambda_{-}^2$ and $\dddot{x}(0) = 0$, which determine the exact physical solution of the equation of motion \eqref{eq:App_EoM_toymodel1}:

 This expression is automatically analytic in $\beta$ and represents a well-defined exact physical solution of \eqref{eq:App_EoM_toymodel1}.

 Finally, the condition $C_3$ requires that $|\beta \omega_0^2|\ll 1$, so that the solution can be obtained as an asymptotic series.
 In fact, except for simple toy models, exact physical solutions are often impossible to obtain, while an effective solution as a series in $\beta$ is immediate.